 "Of course he was good," he said.
 "He was an Armstrong, wasn’t he?"

-As a producer for WWE, Scott works with the talent to help promote WWE’s worldwide image.
+As a former producer for WWE, Scott worked with the talent to help promote WWE’s worldwide image.
 He remembers being a young man and learning the ropes of the business by literally standing on the ring apron while tag-teaming with Brad.
 But his real education came through working a program with an established wrestler.